aoshiftctrl/html5ctrl/readme.md

-# html5ctrl is a minimal webdevelopment framework to kickstart a website or webapp.
+# html5ctrl is a minimal webdevelopment framework to kickstart a website.

 ## it's based on
 - html5